-Home Team.
+- 1. Home Team.
 A home team may dress all eligible student-athletes in uniform, but only 80 student-athletes may participate in a Conference contest.
 The non-participating student-athletes shall dress out at no additional cost to the institution.
 Non-participating student-athletes shall not receive pre-game meals, overnight lodging, or additional game tickets, but may receive a post-game meal provided the post-game meal is served at the stadium.
-No cash stipend may be provided to non-participating student-athletes for post-game meals away from the stadium.
+No cash stipend may be provided to non-participating student-athletes for post-game meals away from the stadium. - 2.
 Visiting Team.
-The visiting team is limited to a travel squad of 70 eligible student-athletes.
+70 travel-eligible student-athletes.
+A student-athlete who has suffered a season ending injury and will no longer participate may travel without counting towards the visiting team's limit.
+[Revised: 7/10/20] - 3.
+Neutral Site Games.
+70 travel-eligible student-athletes for both participating teams.
+A student-athlete who has suffered a season ending injury and will no longer participate may travel without counting towards the participating team's limit.
+[Revised: 7/10/20] - 4.
+Junior Varsity Teams.
+The squad size for junior varsity teams is 55 eligible student-athletes.